austenstone/actions-playground/best-practices/README.md

 ### Why?
 Long-lived credentials are insecure and OIDC Connect allows the use of short-lived access tokens.

+### Notes
+The OIDC subject contains metadata such as org/repo/environment that you can use to [Configuring the role and trust policy](https://docs.github.com/en/enterprise-cloud@latest/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services#configuring-the-role-and-trust-policy).
+This can be used to control which branches get access.

 ### References
 - [Security hardening your deployments](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments)